-This simple to make cake belies its sumptuousness – there are three simple steps to making it.
+This Black Forest Gateau is simple to make cake belies its sumptuousness – there are three simple steps to making it.

 LIGHT CHOCOLATE SPONGE CAKE